Join the Global Breast Cancer Movement

 Benign Breast Conditions (Benign Breast Disease)

-Noncancerous conditions of the breast that can result in lumps or abnormalities on a mammogram.
+Noncancerous conditions of the breast that can result in lumps or other abnormalities.
 Examples include cysts and fibroadenomas.

 Bilateral Prophylactic Mastectomy

-Preventive surgery where both breasts are removed in order to keep cancer from developing.
+Surgery where both breasts are removed to prevent breast cancer from developing.

 Biological Therapy

-A therapy that targets something specific to the biology of the cancer cell, as opposed to chemotherapy, which attacks all rapidly dividing cells.
+A therapy that targets something specific to the biology of a cancer cell, as opposed to chemotherapy, which attacks all rapidly dividing cells.
 Often used to describe therapies that use the immune system to fight cancer (immunotherapy).
-Trastuzumab (Herceptin) is an example of a biological therapy agent.

 Biopsy